How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 Section 6: What holders need to track

-The three mechanisms produce three different trails.
+These mechanism families produce different tracking trails.
 Self-custody does not simplify the tracking; it places the trail in the holder’s records rather than a broker statement.

 For xStocks, the artifact to track is the multiplier change.
 On EVM, the holder’s balance number changes; on Solana, the displayed amount changes without the raw on-chain balance moving.
 Either way, a record of the multiplier value before and after each corporate action is what allows cost basis to be reconstructed.
 Without that, “I had 1 AAPLx in January, I have 1.04 AAPLx in June” is missing the information that some of the 0.04 came from a dividend reinvestment and some — potentially — from a stock split.
 The two events may have different tax treatment in some jurisdictions.